clean-energy-tools/openadr-3-ts-types/java/README.md

 Complete Java implementation of OpenADR 3.1.0 types and data validation functions, including comprehensive API endpoint parameter and response types.

+> **Note**: This implementation uses **Swagger Codegen 3.x** instead of OpenAPI Generator due to validation compatibility issues with the OpenADR 3.1.0 specification.
+See `../ai-stuff/java-openapi-vs-swagger-codegen-learnings.md` for details.

 ## Directory Structure

 ```